Joe Augustyn: Paranormal research

-Besides writing fiction, Augustyn is an advocate for serious paranormal research, believing that scientific investigation into the metaphysical will reap benefits for humanity by confirming a spiritual aspect to the universe which in turn will foster greater respect among people and nations.
-He holds a Vedic view of reality, which holds that spirit precedes corporality, in the same way that energy generates matter, as well as a quantum connection of everything that exists on a spiritual level.

 In 2014 he published Dead Rain: A Tale of the Zombie Apocalypse and Ghostwriter: The Polaroid Ghost & Other True Tales of the Paranormal, a non-fiction book of personal paranormal experiences including eyewitness accounts of events that took place in "the Wright House" (so named after the spirit that allegedly identified itself by name, writing on Polaroid film in ectoplasmic scrawl.)
 Augustyn was present at a Halloween party at which several guests who brought their own Polaroid cameras snapped remarkable photos.
 The case has been featured on several TV and cable shows including Sightings, My Ghost Story, Unexplained Mysteries, and Fact or Faked: Paranormal Files.
-It has been investigated by parapsychologist Kerry Gaynor of UCLA and photo experts from Polaroid Corporation and Brooks Institute, all of whom were baffled.
-Investigators from Fact or Faked: Paranormal Files attempted to debunk the ghostly Polaroids using carefully controlled experiments but instead got inexplicable results.
+Investigators from Fact or Faked: Paranormal Files attempted to debunk the ghostly Polaroids using carefully controlled experiments but instead claimed inexplicable results.
 Combined with voice stress analysis of the occupants of the house that indicated they were telling the truth, they declared the case authentic.
-On several occasions visitors brought their own Polaroid cameras loaded with their own film and also got ghostly results.

 Actor and paranormal enthusiast Dan Aykroyd contributed a glowing introduction to Ghostwriter, calling it "an essential volume for any serious seeker in the understanding of the paranormal."